AmazingMonster/functivore/README.md

 # Functivore

-A C++ template library for inspecting characteristics of a function signature.
+A C++ template library for inspecting and simplifying function signatures.

 ## Prologue